Former UK PM Truss calls for tougher China policy in first speech since resigning

 Sunak last year called for "robust pragmatism" with China and emphasised the need to engage with Beijing, prompting concern from some within his party that he will adopt a softer approach to relations than his predecessor.

-Truss will appear at the Inter-Parliamentary Alliance on China conference in Tokyo alongside two other former prime ministers, Australia's Scott Morrison and Belgium's Guy Verhofstadt.
+Truss appeared at the Inter-Parliamentary Alliance on China conference in Tokyo alongside two other former prime ministers, Australia's Scott Morrison and Belgium's Guy Verhofstadt.

-She will call for a number of policies towards China including granting Taiwan full diplomatic status, ensuring the island has enough weapons to defend itself, and will say the decision to grant a pomp-laden state visit to President Xi Jinping in 2015 was a mistake.
+She called for a number of policies against China including building a more developed Pacific defence alliance and deepening economic integration with Taiwan to prevent conflict, and said Britain's decision to grant a pomp-laden state visit to President Xi Jinping in 2015 was a mistake.

-"I should know – I attended a banquet in his honour," she will say.
-"Looking back, I think this sent the wrong message."
+"People don't want to believe the worst will happen...
+That is part of what we are seeing with China," Truss said, before posing for photos with Taiwanese lawmaker Freddy Lim who was also speaking at the event.

 ((Andrew.MacAskill@thomsonreuters.com; +447818584430; Reuters Messaging: andrew.macaskill@thomsonreuters.com))